EmbraceLife/My_Journey_on_Kaggle/Project for 2023.md

 ## <mark style="background: #FFB8EBA6;">My goal for the project</mark>

 I want a personalized tutor focused on a small knowledge pool like
+- combine chatGPT and Wolfram Alpha together, why and how are already [done](https://twitter.com/renegadesilicon/status/1618918469805965312)
 - fastai docs and codebases
 - merlin docs and codebases
 - DL books by fastai and huggingface etc